GenVC: Self-Supervised Zero-Shot Voice Conversion: Results

 \subsection{Conversion Performance}

 We evaluate the performance of our proposed systems using conversion pairs constructed from the test set.
-For comparison, we include three previously established state-of-the-art zero-shot systems—YourTTS, FreeVC, and Neural VC—since their code and model checkpoints are publicly available for inference.
-Note that these baseline systems were trained on the VCTK dataset and rely on an external ASV system to render speaker identity.
+For comparison, we include three leading zero-shot systems—YourTTS, FreeVC, and Neural VC—since their code and pretrained checkpoints are publicly available for inference.
+Similar approaches, such as LM-VC~\cite{wang2023lm} and StreamVoice~\cite{wang2024streamvoice}, are excluded due to the lack of released implementations.
+Note that the selected baseline systems were trained on the VCTK dataset and rely on an external ASV system to render speaker identity.